timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 gaining a deeper understanding on each tour.
 Or, we can use some combination of the two approaches.
 For now, realize that the choice is ours.
-Future posts will share some questions that can be asked for each node.
+Future posts will share some questions that we can ask for each node.

 Meanwhile, my default suggestion is to perform repeated tours.
 It can take a while to ask all questions of interest,